 The percentage estimates in this table are for the monthly distribution payments received through the December 17, 2018, distribution.
 They’re broken into categories compatible with tax-reporting requirements, as opposed to the percentage breakdown you see on monthly statements, which is based on financial-reporting requirements.

 The estimates include projections of income dividends and capital gains distributions expected to be received through the end of 2018 from the funds and holdings in which the Managed Payout Fund invests.
 They don’t include any gains or losses in commodity investments since the December 17, 2018, distribution.

 |Managed Payout Fund||VPGDX||58%||0%||42%|

 These estimates are for additional distributions the Managed Payout Fund is expected to make from net income and/or long-term capital gains.
 These distributions are usually reinvested automatically in shares of the Managed Payout Fund.

 |Vanguard fund||Ticker||Declaration date/|

 |Payable date||Ordinary income||Long-term|

 The performance data shown represent past performance, which is not a guarantee of future results.
 Investment returns and principal value will fluctuate, so investors’ shares, when sold, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data cited.
-For performance data current to the most recent month-end, visit Investment Products.
+For performance data current to the most recent month-end, visit Vanguard fund performance.

 The fund’s monthly distributions per share are calculated as of January 1 of that year and are generally expected to be fixed during the year.